ThisIsManta/vscode-import-quicken/README.md

 - **Fix broken import/require statements**
 - **Convert require to import statements**

+Note that the extension may not support multi-folder workspace.

 ## Basic usage

 Simply press _Ctrl+Shift+I_ on your keyboard to list all matching identifiers, and choose one file that you would like to insert a snippet based on it.